Center for Behavior Analysis Policies

 - Below is a description of the eLearning features used in each course:

-- Course Content – Includes all resources required to be successful in the online environment including specific course information such as the syllabus, course schedule, and course content relevant to each week.
+- Modules – Includes all resources required to be successful in the online environment including specific course information such as the syllabus, course schedule, and course content relevant to each week.
 Students should look over these items before class so that any questions can be addressed.

-- Online rooms - Weekly links to attend class in Blackboard Collaborate, as well as archived classes from prior meetings are in this section.
-Click on the link that represents the current week.
+- Online rooms - Instructors will use either Zoom or Webex for virtual class.
+Please see your course announcements sections for links and information.
 The link will become active 15 minutes prior to the start time.
 Some rooms may be open earlier and may remain open later than the class time.

 - Students have choices in attendance and participation: Students are encouraged to attend all live, real-time class sessions.
 Live, real-time attendance is required for the first class session.
 For all other classes, students may choose to participate in live real-time weekly classes where bonus points are available for active participation.
 Active participation is defined as contributing at least (2) meaningful spoken comments or questions in the live class session, and bonus points are defined as (2) points added to student’s final participation grade.
 There is a maximum of (2) points available per class attended.
 No bonus participation points are available for students that opt to view the recorded lecture in place of real time attendance and participation.